blokyk/packages.nix/README.md

 hate...).

 > [!NOTE]
-> since i dont use flakes on my system right now, this repo does not support
+> since i dont use flakes on my system right now, the flake support of this
-> flakes (i.e. it might work, it might not, it might break one day). if you'd
-> like to add support (or help me transition to using flakes relatively
+> repo might break or be outdated without me noticing. if that's the case,
-> easily/without boilerplate), feel free to open an issue or PR and i'll be
+> please don't hesitate to open an issue!
-> happy to discuss it! (though i know next to nothing about flakes so please be
-> patient with me :)

 because i don't want to have to rigorously maintain them, i don't really plan on upstreaming any of these to nixpkgs right now. however, if you want to